HempLime or HempCrete

 Insulation of existing walls.

-Our products were tested in Treviso, Italy in 2015 showing how 1.5 cm of Hemp and Lime was able to reduce the CO2 content in schools by 35%.
+Our products have gone through the various European tests for thermal conductivity, fire resistance, vapour permeability, strength tests and were tested in Treviso, Italy in 2015 showing how 3cm of Hemp and Lime was able to reduce the CO2 content in schools by 35%.

 To read the report, click here